Configuration¶

 - Type:

-This must be set to a list containing the identity mappers to apply.
-Each of these configure which claims (or combinations thereof) should be put into the certificate principals.
+This must be set to the identity mapper to apply.
+It configures which claims (or combinations thereof) should be put into the certificate principals and returned as an association.
 The available options are:

 - single¶